open-rmf/rmf_traffic/rmf_traffic/src/rmf_traffic/README_OffsetCCD.md

 ### Curved trajectories

 Similar to the above, we can miss collisions for curved trajectories.
-Currently unsupported.
+Theoretically we can analyze curvature and break up the sweeps but this is currently unsupported.